From Next Token Prediction to (STRIPS) World Models: Introduction

-and the final output $f_\theta(\tau)$ is obtained by combining the outputs of all heads.\hector{** No mention of attention heads in B-RASP section; see this **}. } Each head $l$ operates as follows: \begin{itemize} \item \textbf{QKV projection.} For each action $a_i$, let $m$ be its index in $\theta$.
+and the final output $f_\theta(\tau)$ is obtained by combining the outputs of all heads.\hector{** No mention of attention heads in B-RASP section; see this **}. } \begin{itemize} \item \textbf{QKV projection.} For each action $a_i \in \tau$, let $m$ be its index in~$\theta_M$.
 The vectors $Q_{p_l}, K_{p_l}, V_{p_l} \in [0,1]^n$ are computed as: